rosdan13/lms-content-gen/README.md

 - Content is generated in English by default
 - The expected length of paragraphs is 100-200 words
 - Multiple-choice questions have exactly 4 options
-- Quizzes contain 5 questions by default (unless user requests otherwise)
+- Quizzes contain 5 questions by default (unless specified otherwise)
-- JSON parsing could theoretically fail if the model doesn't adhere to the requested format
-- The service does not verify the factual accuracy of generated content
+- GUI requires tkinter, which is usually included with Python installations

 ## Future Improvements